Tour The Jail

 - g.
 Any article that displays gang symbols, obscene or distracting messages, shapes or designs;

 - h.
-Clothing resembling law enforcement/security uniforms or inmate uniforms;
+Clothing resembling law enforcement/security uniforms or individual in custody uniforms;

 - i.
 Pants that are worn below the waist and/or hips exposing undergarments (i.e. saggy pants).